ombulabs/blog/_posts/2020-12-10-webpack-vs-sprockets.markdown

 ```

 And now Webpack will also process, compile and emit an `admin.css` file.
-> There's a caveat when using a CSS pack, I'll comment that later when I talk about images
+> There's a caveat when using a CSS pack, I'll comment on that later when I talk about images.

 > Note that **ALL** the files under `/packs` will be emitted.
-You don't want to put all your source files there, but only the ones you are going to access directly!
-All your source files should be at the parent folder or at a sibling folder.
+You don't want to put all your source files there, only the ones you are going to access directly!
+All your source files should be in the parent folder or in a sibling folder.

 ## Node Modules

 Rails uses [YARN](https://yarnpkg.com/) by default to handle Node packages.
 All packages are downloaded in a `node_modules` folder in the root of your project.

-> Remember to add that folder to the `.gitignore` file, you don't want to push all these files into your repo
+> Remember to add that folder to the `.gitignore` file, you don't want to push all these files into your repo.

 These packages can be used by both Sprockets and Webpack, so you can use the same package to provide some CSS for your stylesheets using Sprockets and some JavaScript for your scripts using Webpack.